 - Calcium and vitamin D intake: Appropriate amounts of calcium and vitamin D are necessary for the body to form new bone.
 Not enough calcium and vitamin D contribute to weak, fragile bones.

 - Physical activity: Activity that strengthens bones will aid in bone formation, because bone responds to the stress of physical activity.
 Lack of exercise or long-term bed rest can cause weak bones.
 Activities that build bone include weight-bearing (strengthening) exercises and aerobic exercise, like walking and biking.

 - Medication use: Steroids, thyroid medications and seizure medications may contribute to a decrease in bone mass.

 - Sex hormones: Low estrogen levels, especially after menopause, can contribute to osteoporosis.

 - Excessive alcohol intake: Drinking large amounts of alcohol contributes to the development of osteoporosis.

 - Poor diet: Eating disorders and poor eating habits can cause development of weak, unhealthy bones.

 Osteoporosis is called the “silent disease” because bone loss has no symptoms.
 Often, the first sign of osteoporosis is a bone that breaks easily from a strain, bump or fall.

-A bone mineral density test (such as a DEXA scan) is the best way to check for bone health.
-The test is painless, like an X-ray, and is done at the hip and spine.
-The DEXA scan can be used to estimate bone density and strength, diagnose osteoporosis, determine the rate of bone loss and determine if prescribed treatments are making bones stronger.
+A bone mineral density test (such as a DEXA scan) is the best way to check bone health.
+The test is painless, like an X-ray, and is done on the hip and spine.
+The DEXA scan can be used to estimate bone density and strength, diagnose osteoporosis, determine the rate of bone loss and whether prescribed treatments are making bones stronger.

 Take these steps to keep your bones strong and healthy: